 - Director Accountability.
-Each Board member is elected annually with a majority vote standard in uncontested elections, which includes a Director resignation policy as set forth in the Statement of Corporate Governance. - Independent Board Oversight.
+Each member of the Board ("Director") is elected annually with a majority vote standard in uncontested elections, which includes a Director resignation policy as set forth in the Statement of Corporate Governance. - Independent Board Oversight.
 As outlined in the Statement of Corporate Governance, the independent Directors of the Board annually elect a Lead Independent Director who has substantive responsibilities and significant authority including over meeting schedules, agendas and information sent to the Board.
-The Board holds regular executive sessions of the independent Directors without management present and the Lead Independent Director presides over such sessions.
-At present, Jacques Nasser AC serves as the Lead Independent Director, which he will do through the Annual Meeting.
-The independent Directors will elect a new Lead Independent Director following the Annual Meeting. - Independent Board Committees.
+The Board holds regular executive sessions of the independent Directors without management present and the Lead Independent Director presides over such sessions. - Independent Board Committees.
 Only independent Directors serve on the Board's key committees. - Dual-Class Capital Structure.
-The Nominating and Corporate Governance Committee recently conducted a thorough review of the benefits and considerations of multi-class capital structures, including their effects on economic performance, investment in innovation, and the protections that such structures allow to pursue independent journalism in media companies, and concluded that our dual-class capital structure continues to be appropriate and in the best long-term interests of our stockholders. - Board Oversight of Risk.
+The Nominating and Corporate Governance Committee continues to consider the benefits and considerations of multiclass capital structures, including their effects on economic performance and investment in innovation, and the protections that such structures allow media companies to pursue independent journalism, and it continues to believe that a dual-class capital structure remains appropriate and in the best long-term interests of our stockholders. - Board Oversight of Risk.
 The Board oversees the identification, monitoring and management of the Company's risks and, with or through its committees as appropriate, regularly receives periodic updates from, and discusses with, senior management risks the Company faces, including operational, strategic, legal and regulatory, financial, reputational and sustainability and corporate social responsibility risks, and the plans to address them.
-The independent Board members also discuss the Company's significant risks when they meet in executive session without management.
+The independent Directors also discuss the Company's significant risks when they meet in executive session without management.
 In addition, each of the Board's committees assists the Board in overseeing the management of the Company's risks within the areas delegated to that committee by providing guidance and reports to the full Board with respect to these risks as appropriate. - Stock Ownership Requirements.
 The Compensation Committee maintains stock ownership guidelines for our named executive officers and non-executive Directors to ensure the close alignment of their interests with those of other long-term stockholders. - Prohibition on Hedging and Pledging.
-To further align interests and protect against unnecessary risk-taking, the Board has adopted a policy that prohibits all Directors and employees, including our named executive officers, from engaging in short sales of the Company's securities and investing in Company-based derivative securities.
-In addition, the policy prohibits all Directors and employees, including our named executive officers, from pledging any Company securities that they hold directly, hedging any Company securities that they hold directly or indirectly, or hedging or pledging equity compensation.
+To further align interests and protect against unnecessary risk-taking, the Board has adopted a policy that prohibits all Directors and employees, including our named executive officers, from hedging and pledging Company securities and other actions as described in the section titled "Corporate Governance" below. - Insider Trading Policy.
+The Company maintains a policy governing the purchase, sale, and other dispositions of the Company's securities, which applies to the members of the Board, director emeriti and employees, as well as (i) members of such persons' immediate families and households and (ii) corporations or other business entities controlled or managed by any such person, and trusts for which any such person is the trustee or in which any such person has a beneficial pecuniary interest (together, "controlled entities") as described in the section titled "Corporate Governance" below.